Life as a Freelancer

 The journey towards being a nurse has been fun, but it was not an easy one.
 Mother passed on to the other side along the way the finances became very hard.
 My sibling and I are both studying and there was only Father to take care of the falling business.
 Looking back, I did not know how he managed it all on his own while we were happily spending in the big city, worrying about petty things such as allowances etc.

 Come graduation 2008.
 After reviewing for the nursing boards, taking the exam, and passing it, what's next for me?
 I need to stop being a burden and try to earn my keep.
 But those were not so good times anymore.
 There were a lot of jobless nurses, you have to pay for your training, you have to pay to get that much needed experience if you want to go abroad.

 I started Googling for homebased work, work online, and other keywords that will enable me to earn ASAP.
-I got scammed by PPC sites, until I chanced on a forum that directed me to oDesk.com.
+I got scammed by PPC sites, until I chanced on a forum that directed me to oDesk.com (now Upwork).
 By then, I told myself that anything that entails you to pay for something in order to earn is out of the question.
 Never again.

 I was in Manila then and the rent was just city-high.
 Business back home wasn't doing good either and I am now the one sending money back home.
 I did not want to leave the city for the fear of being left behind on what is "new" and the "latest" thing.
 I have my friends there too.
 Eventually, tight finances forced me to go back home.
 That was 2010.

 I got a day job when I went home but still worked online - my good employers allowed me.
 But then I eventually quit the job and finally concentrated working online.

 Fast forward today, life is better.
 It isn't as smooth sailing but it has been better.
 Freelancing has its perks and downsides.
 The good thing about it is that you can work at home as long as you have a reliable computer and internet connection.
 You can work at your own time but believe me when I tell you that you have to be disciplined.